liquity/dev/README.md

 ## Public Data

 All data structures with the ‘public’ visibility specifier are ‘gettable’, with getters automatically generated by the compiler.
-Simply call `CDPManager::MCR()` to get the MCR, etc.
+Simply call `TroveManager::MCR()` to get the MCR, etc.

 ## Public User-Facing Functions

-### Borrower CDP Operations - _BorrowerOperations.sol_
+### Borrower (Trove) Operations - _BorrowerOperations.sol_

+**TODO: To be reviewed and updated according to https://github.com/liquity/dev/issues/60**

-`openLoan(uint _CLVAmount)`: payable function that creates a CDP for the caller with the requested debt, and the ether received as collateral.
-Successful execution is conditional - the collateral must exceed \$20 in value, and the resulting collateral ratio must exceed the minimum (110% in normal circumstances).
+`openTrove(uint _LUSDAmount)`: payable function that creates a trove for the caller with the requested debt, and the ether received as collateral.
+Successful execution is conditional mainly on the resulting collateral ratio which must exceed the minimum (110% in Normal Mode).

-`addColl(address _user, address _hint)`: payable function that adds the received ether to the given user’s active CDP.
-Allows any user to add ether to any other user’s CDP.
-The initial ether must exceed \$20 USD in value.
+`addColl(address _user, address _hint)`: payable function that adds the received Ether to the given user’s active trove.
+Allows any user to add Ether to any other user’s trove.

-`withdrawColl(uint _amount, address _hint)`: withdraws `_amount` of collateral from the caller’s CDP.
-Executes only if the user has an active CDP, and the withdrawal would not pull the user’s CDP below the minimum collateral ratio.
-If it is a partial withdrawal, it must not leave a remaining collateral with value below \$20 USD.
+`withdrawColl(uint _amount, address _hint)`: withdraws `_amount` of collateral from the caller’s trove.
+Executes only if the user has an active trove, the system is in Normal Mode, and the withdrawal would not pull the user’s trove below the minimum collateral ratio.

-`withdrawCLV(uint _amount, address_hint)`: issues `_amount` of CLV from the caller’s CDP to the caller.
-Executes only if the resultant collateral ratio would remain above the minimum.
+`withdrawLUSD(uint _amount, address_hint)`: issues `_amount` of LUSD from the caller’s trove to the caller.
+Executes only if the resultant collateral ratio would remain above the minimum and the system is and would remain in Normal Mode after the withdrawal.

-`repayCLV(uint _amount, uint _hint)`: repay `_amount` of CLV to the caller’s CDP.
+`repayLUSD(uint _amount, uint _hint)`: repay `_amount` of LUSD to the caller’s trove.

-`adjustLoan(uint _collWithdrawal, int _debtChange, address _hint)`: enables a borrower to simultaneously change both their collateral and debt, subject to all the restrictions that apply to individual increases/decreases of each quantity.
+`adjustTrove(uint _collWithdrawal, int _debtChange, address _hint)`: enables a borrower to simultaneously change both their collateral and debt, subject to all the restrictions that apply to individual increases/decreases of each quantity.

-`closeLoan()`: allows a borrower to repay all debt, withdraw all their collateral, and close their loan.
+`closeTrove()`: allows a borrower to repay all debt, withdraw all their collateral, and close their trove.

-### CDPManager Functions - _CDPManager.sol_
+### TroveManager Functions - _TroveManager.sol_

-`liquidate(address _user)`: callable by anyone, attempts to liquidate the CDP of `_user`.
-Executes successfully if `_user`’s CDP meets the conditions for liquidation (e.g. in Normal Mode, it liquidates if the CDP's ICR < the system MCR)
+`liquidate(address _user)`: callable by anyone, attempts to liquidate the trove of `_user`.
+Executes successfully if `_user`’s trove meets the conditions for liquidation (e.g. in Normal Mode, it liquidates if the trove's ICR < the system MCR)

-`liquidateCDPs(uint n)`: callable by anyone, checks for under-collateralised CDPs below MCR and liquidates up to `n`, starting from the CDP with the lowest collateral ratio; subject to gas constraints and the actual number of under-collateralized CDPs.
+`liquidateCDPs(uint n)`: callable by anyone, checks for under-collateralised CDPs below MCR and liquidates up to `n`, starting from the trove with the lowest collateral ratio; subject to gas constraints and the actual number of under-collateralized troves.

-`batchLiquidateTroves( address[] calldata troveList)`: callable by anyone, accepts a custom list of troves/CDPs addresses as an argument.
-Steps through the provided list and attempts to liquidate every trove/CDP, until it reaches the end or it runs out of gas.
-A CDP is liquidated only if it meets the conditions for liquidation.
+`batchLiquidateTroves( address[] calldata troveList)`: callable by anyone, accepts a custom list of troves addresses as an argument.
+Steps through the provided list and attempts to liquidate every trove, until it reaches the end or it runs out of gas.
+A trove is liquidated only if it meets the conditions for liquidation.

-`redeemCollateral(uint _CLVamount, address _firstRedemptionHint, address _partialRedemptionHint, uint _partialRedemptionHintICR)`: redeems `_CLVamount` of stablecoins for ether from the system.
-Decreases the caller’s CLV balance, and sends them the corresponding amount of ETH.
-Executes successfully if the caller has sufficient CLV to redeem.
+`redeemCollateral(uint _LUSDamount, address _firstRedemptionHint, address _partialRedemptionHint, uint _partialRedemptionHintICR)`: redeems `_LUSDamount` of stablecoins for ether from the system.
+Decreases the caller’s LUSD balance, and sends them the corresponding amount of ETH.
+Executes successfully if the caller has sufficient LUSD to redeem.

-`getCurrentICR(address _user, uint _price)`: computes the user’s individual collateral ratio (ICR) based on their total collateral and total CLV debt.
+`getCurrentICR(address _user, uint _price)`: computes the user’s individual collateral ratio (ICR) based on their total collateral and total LUSD debt.
 Returns 2^256 -1 if they have 0 debt.

-`getCDPOwnersCount()`: get the number of active CDPs in the system
+`getCDPOwnersCount()`: get the number of active troves in the system.

-`getPendingETHReward(address _user)`: get the pending ETH reward from liquidation redistribution events, for the given CDP.
+`getPendingETHReward(address _user)`: get the pending ETH reward from liquidation redistribution events, for the given trove.

-`getPendingCLVDebtReward(address _user)`: get the pending CLV debt "reward" (i.e. the amount of extra debt assigned to the CDP) from liquidation redistribution events.
+`getPendingTroveDebtReward(address _user)`: get the pending trove debt "reward" (i.e. the amount of extra debt assigned to the trove) from liquidation redistribution events.

 `getTCR()`: returns the total collateral ratio (TCR) of the system.
 The TCR is based on the the entire system debt and collateral (including pending rewards).

-`checkRecoveryMode()`: reveals whether or not the system is in Recovery Mode (i.e. whether the Total Collateral Ratio (TCR) is below the Critical Collateral Ratio (CCR))
+`checkRecoveryMode()`: reveals whether or not the system is in Recovery Mode (i.e. whether the Total Collateral Ratio (TCR) is below the Critical Collateral Ratio (CCR)).

 ### Hint Helper Functions - _HintHelpers.sol_

 `getApproxHint(uint _CR, uint _numTrials)`: helper function, returns a positional hint for the sorted list.
-Used for transactions that must efficiently re-insert a CDP to the sorted list
+Used for transactions that must efficiently re-insert a trove to the sorted list.

-`getRedemptionHints(uint _CLVamount, uint _price)`: helper function specifically for redemptions.
-Returns two hints - the first is positional, the second ensures transaction success.
+`getRedemptionHints(uint _LUSDamount, uint _price)`: helper function specifically for redemptions.
+Returns two hints - the first is positional, the second ensures transaction success (see [Hints for `redeemCollateral`](#hints-for-redeemcollateral)).

 ### Stability Pool Functions - _PoolManager.sol_

-`provideToSP(uint _amount)`: allows stablecoin holders to deposit `_amount` of CLV to the Stability Pool.
+`provideToSP(uint _amount)`: allows stablecoin holders to deposit `_amount` of LUSD to the Stability Pool.
 If they already have tokens in the pool, it sends all accumulated ETH gains to their address.
-It tops up their CLV deposit by `_amount`, and reduces their CLV balance by `_amount`.
+It tops up their LUSD deposit by `_amount`, and reduces their LUSD balance by `_amount`.
 This function automatically withdraws the user's entire accumulated ETH gain from the Stability Pool to their address.

-`withdrawFromSP(uint _amount)`: allows a stablecoin holder to withdraw `_amount` of CLV from the Stability Pool, up to the value of their remaining Stability deposit.
-Sends all their accumulated ETH gains to their address, and increases their CLV balance by `_amount`.
+`withdrawFromSP(uint _amount)`: allows a stablecoin holder to withdraw `_amount` of LUSD from the Stability Pool, up to the value of their remaining Stability deposit.
+Sends all their accumulated ETH gains to their address, and increases their LUSD balance by `_amount`.
 If the user makes a partial withdrawal, their deposit remainder will earn further rewards.

-`withdrawFromSPtoCDP(address _user, address _hint)`: sends the user's entire accumulated ETH gain to the user's active CDP, and updates their Stability deposit with its accumulated loss from debt absorptions.
+`withdrawFromSPtoTrove(address _user, address _hint)`: sends the user's entire accumulated ETH gain to the user's active trove, and updates their Stability deposit with its accumulated loss from debt absorptions.
 If called by an externally owned account, the argument \_user must be the calling account.

 `getTCR()`: returns the Total Collateral Ratio (TCR) of the system, based on the entire (active and defaulted) debt, and the entire (active and defaulted) collateral

 `getCurrentETHGain(address _user)`: returns the accumulated ETH gain for a given Stability Pool depositor

-`getCompoundedCLVDeposit(address _user)`: returns the remaining deposit amount for a given Stability Pool depositor
+`getCompoundedLUSDDeposit(address _user)`: returns the remaining deposit amount for a given Stability Pool depositor

 ### Individual Pool Functions - _StabilityPool.sol_, _ActivePool.sol_, _DefaultPool.sol_